Wildfire: Its Effects on Drinking Water Quality

 Wildfires can impact water sources used for our drinking water.
 For example: nearby streams, rivers and lakes.
-When wildfire affects the trees, soil and vegetation surrounding these areas, it can be difficult for that water ecosystem to maintain good water quality.
+When wildfire affects the surrounding trees, soil and vegetation, water quality may decline.

 How can wildfires affect drinking water quality?